Shaunson26/pooptracker/README.md

 # Poop tracker to webpage

 This repo hold code to take data from the [Poop Tracker app by Appstronaut Studios](https://play.google.com/store/apps/details?id=com.appstronautstudios.pooplog&hl=en_AU&gl=US), generate some data summaries using R, and then have those values plug into a single static webpage with various [chartJS](https://www.chartjs.org/) graphics.

+## Live example

+My own data is hosted on <a href="http://sniel.id.au/poops" target="_blank">sniel.id.au</a>.

 ## Data collection and export